unusual-terrain/profile/README.md

 **<u>E</u>XPERIENCES**

 **Senior Engineer | Ericsson LMI, Ireland | Jan 2023 – Present**
+At Ericsson, I specialize in the cloud capabilities of Ericsson Network Manager (ENM), a software suite that enables network operators to manage their 2G to 6G infrastructure through tools for monitoring, configuration, and optimization.

 > * Requirement Analysis: I gather and analyse the needs of customers and product owners to identify viable solutions.
 > * Assessment of Dependencies and Impacts: I evaluate how new features or changes may influence other tools and services.